New Zealand bellbird: Distribution and habitat

 The bellbird's habitat encompasses both native and exotic forests and scrublands, and it is frequently found in urban areas such as parks and gardens, especially if there is a nearby patch of native bush.
 It is found from lowland areas at sea level up to about 1200 metres, including subalpine regions above the tree line.
 It particularly thrives in densely vegetated areas with a mix of podocarp-hardwood lowland forests with diverse vegetation.
-It is typically found in forests dominated by northern rātā (Metrosideros robusta), tawheowheo (Quintinia serrata), kāmahi (Weinmannia racemosa), as well as mixed southern beech forests (Nothofagus spp.) or coastal broadleaf forests, such as pōhutukawa (Metrosideros excelsa).
+It is typically found in forests dominated by northern rātā (Metrosideros robusta), tawheowheo (Quintinia serrata), kāmahi (Weinmannia racemosa), as well as mixed southern beech forests (Nothofagus species) or coastal broadleaf forests, such as pōhutukawa (Metrosideros excelsa).
 Additionally, it can be found in exotic forests such as eucalyptus, acacia, and even pine and willow forests.
 Occasionally, it ventures into farmland, including orchards.

 On predator-free islands, bellbirds typically reach higher population densities than on the mainland.
-On the Poor Knights Islands, subsp. oneho reaches densities of 71 birds per hectare.
+On the Poor Knights Islands, subspecies oneho reaches densities of 71 birds per hectare.
 However, this figure was derived from a study area of only 0.45 hectares, and therefore may not accurately reflect the entire 66-hectare island.
 On the predator-free Great Island in the Three Kings Islands, the density of bellbirds was estimated to be 16 birds per hectare and on Tiritiri Matangi Island 2.13 pairs per hectare.